iamveronica/vegan-yummies/README.md

 http://veganbunny.com/portfolio/veganyummies/

-This is a website with a database I created for a college class.
+This is a simple website with a database that I created for a college class.
 Utilized XHTML, CSS, PHP, and MySQL.

-I do not own the food product photos in the files.

 Home Page